KevinHock/rtdpyt/docs/contribute.rst

 .. _contributing-to-pyt:

-Contributing to pyt
+Contributing to PyT
 =============================

-You are here to help on pyt?
+You are here to help on PyT?
 Awesome, feel welcome and read the following sections in order to know what and how to work on something.
 If you get stuck at any point you can create a `ticket on GitHub`_.

+Join our slack group: https://pyt-dev.slack.com/ - to ask for an invite, email mr.thalmann@gmail.com

 Please make sure you are welcoming and friendly in all of our spaces.

-.. _#readthedocs: irc://irc.freenode.net/readthedocs
 .. _ticket on GitHub: https://github.com/python-security/pyt/issues

 Contributing to development
 ---------------------------

-If you want to deep dive and help out with development on pyt, then first get the project installed locally according to the :ref:`Installation Guide <installing-pyt>`.
-After that is done we suggest you have a look at tickets in our issue tracker that are labelled `Good First Bug`_.
+If you want to deep dive and help out with development on PyT, then first get the project installed locally according to the :ref:`Installation Guide <installing-pyt>`.
+After that is done we suggest you have a look at tickets in our issue tracker that are labelled `Good First Issue`_.
 These are meant to be a great way to get a smooth start and won't put you in front of the most complex parts of the system.

 If you are up to more challenging tasks with a bigger scope, then there are a